richard-chan-0/game-suggestion-api/README.md

    This command will:

-   - Install all dependencies from `requirements.txt` in a Lambda-compatible environment.
+   - Install all dependencies from `requirements.layer.txt` in a Lambda-compatible environment.
    - Package your source code and dependencies for deployment.
+   - run this command: `pip install -r requirements.layer.txt -t layer/python/lib/python3.12/site-packages`

 2. **Deploy the Application**: